 Bong!
 The sound got even closer, but nothing came out from the three exits of the Labyrinth maze.

 “We should go check it out,” said Zero.
-Even though he did not like to go find trouble, this could be the boss monster that they were looking for.
+Even though he did not like to find trouble, this could be the boss monster they were looking for.

 “You serious?
 You want to fight whatever it is in the narrow space of the Labyrinth?”
 Alan was not too thrilled with Zero’s decision.
 “We’ll be picked off easily.
 We should fight in this open space instead.”